carlosdhoyos/fluid_mechanics/prerequisites.md

 ---

-## Problem: Application of the Divergence Theorem and Stokes' Theorem in Fluid Flow
+## Problem 11: Application of the Divergence Theorem and Stokes' Theorem in Fluid Flow

 ### Problem Statement: